AD1616/breadbops-frontend/reviews.md

-Breadbops is dedicated to delivering the best service to our customers.
+Gama Motors is dedicated to delivering the best service to our customers.

  <script src="https://use.fontawesome.com/a6f0361695.js"></script>

-<h2 id="fh2">LEAVE BREADBOPS A REVIEW OR WRITE A COMMENT!</h2>
+<h2 id="fh2">Leave Gama Motors A Review Or Write A Comment!</h2>

 <form id="feedback" action="">
   <div class="pinfo">Personal Information</div>